lihaoyi/Scalite/readme.md

 Scalite is implemented as a custom `Global` rather than as a compiler plugin, because the Scala compiler architecture does not allow compiler plugins to replace the lexing-and-parsing phase of the compilation pipeline.
 This makes it difficult to bundle up and re-use in other projects.
 Nevertheless, there is a moderately large suite of unit tests which uses this custom `Global` to programmatically compile chunks of code and executes them to ensure they behave as expected.

 Scalite is the culmination of about 30 hours of work, and isn't ready to be used for anything at all.
-The semantics are full of bugs, and the implementation is a rats nest of complexity, but *it works*, and hopefully will inspire or convince someone else that a whitespace-based syntax is something worth fighting for.
+The semantics are full of bugs, and the implementation is a rats nest of complexity, but *it works*, and hopefully will inspire or convince someone else that a whitespace-based syntax is something worth trying out.